hexus/phaser-arcade-slopes/README.md

 - Bethany - for listening to me blabber on about slopes for well over a month
   :full_moon_with_face:

-And to contributors who were generous with their time, talents and support:
+And to contributors who have been generous with their time, talents and support:

 - [@IkonOne](https://github.com/IkonOne)
 - [@michaeljcalkins](https://github.com/michaeljcalkins)